Altiea/PSO2-FAQ/pages/01.basics/01.what-is-pso2/docs.md

 ### PSVita
 Much like the PS4 version, it is possible to get the game via digital download or physical versions.
 It is also possible to download the game if you have custom firmware installed.

+Differences from the PC version:
+* The game plays in noticeably reduced graphical quality, comparable to lower graphics settings on the PC version.
+* Notable performance issues in certain content, especially when there are too many players/effects onscreen.
+* PSVita players can only access Blocks designated as accessible by PSVita or Cross-Play Blocks (Blocks with the number designation B2XX).
+Vita players can also only access Cross-Play Blocks in Shared Ship.
+* The 3 Button feature is not available.
+* Controls are adapted to use the touchscreen, such as using the Subpalette or activating Third-Person Shooter camera mode.
+* Certain features are not available, such as weapon compatability with certain Lobby Actions.
+* An Augmented Reality camera feature is available from the main menu.
+This feature allows you to superimpose assets from the game onto real life images using the Vita's camera and take pictures with them.
+* Toro and Kuro NPCs are accessible in the Lobby Area.

 #### Download
 You must create a Japanese PSN ID to download the free version of the game, as well as have a spare memory card to download the game on.
 You must also have a memory card of size **32 GB** or higher to install the game.